Tottocs/B37VB-2024-Edi-Robotics-Group-3/docs/open-loop-motor-control/open-loop-motor-control-report.md

 ## Method
 We used PWM signals to control our motor speeds with a max PWM value of 255 for maximum speed.
 At first, we discovered that our servos were not running at the same speed.
-When both were set to the same value the robot would turn left, this indicated that the left servo was "weaker" than the right one.
+When both were set to the same value the robot would turn left, this indicated that the left servo was weaker than the right one.
 In order to find the proper speed to run the left servo at, we edited the code to maintain the right servo at the same speed while slowly ramping the speed of the left one up after certain intervals.
-A flashing light would indicate moments where the speed changed, using this method we could wait until our robot began driving straight and then recorded the value for the corresponding left speed.
-This process was repeated to find the corresponding left servo speeds for small, medium and large values of the right servo.
+A flashing light would indicate moments where the speed changed, using this method we could wait until our robot began driving straight and then recorded the value for the corresponding left PWM value.
+This process was repeated to find the corresponding left servo PWM values for small, medium and large values of the right servo.
 Table 1 displays our collected results from the motor speed test.
 This involved letting the robot drive for 1 meter in a straight line while recording the time taken using a stopwatch.
+We tested each speed 3 times and averaged the values.

 ## Results